filswan/go-swan-client/README.md

 ## Create Car Files
 :bell: The input dir and out dir used for client tool should only be absolute one.

 ### Step 1.
-Generate Car files for offline deal
+Generate Car files

 This step is necessary for both public and private tasks.
+You can choose one of the following 2 options.

 #### Option:one: using lotus web json rpc api
 ```shell